Frequently Asked Questions

 At ClassONE®, we provide estimated start and completion dates for repairs.
 Typically, we finish repairs by the projected date.

 However, unforeseen factors like insurance delays, weather, or material shortages may impact the timeline.
+Supplements and change orders can also alter the target completion date.
 Your Project Manager will inform you of any delays promptly.

 What Can I Expect During the Repair Process?